 A tubal ectopic pregnancy never survives.
 Possible outcomes include the following:

 - The pregnancy often dies after a few days.
 About half of ectopic pregnancies probably end like this.
 You may have no symptoms and you may never have known that you were pregnant.
-Sometimes there is slight pain and some vaginal bleeding like a miscarriage.
+Sometimes there is slight pain and some vaginal bleeding similar to a miscarriage.
 Nothing further needs to be done if this occurs.

 - The pregnancy may grow for a while in the narrow Fallopian tube.
 This can stretch the tube and cause symptoms.
 This is when an ectopic pregnancy is commonly diagnosed.